kolypto/py-mongosql/README.md

 * `legacy_fields`: (for: everything)
     The list of fields (columns, relationships) that used to exist, but do not anymore.
     These fields will be quietly ignored by all handlers.
+Note that they will still appear in projections from `project` and `join` handlers.
+If you rely on them, your code will have to be able to ignore those fields as well.

     This is implemented for introducing breaking changes into the code when developers might still refer to the old column which is simply not there anymore.

+    When a relationship or a column has disappeared from the model, the recommended backwards-compatible approach is to have it both in `legacy_fields` and `force_include`, and a @property that provides some fake value for compatibility.
+    This way, clients will always get something, even though they cannot join manually anymore.

 * `aggregate_enabled`: Enable/disable the `aggregate` handler